ArvanJ/coding-hacking-game/README.md

 # Typing Test Game

 Welcome to the Typing Test Game, a simple web-based game that tests your typing speed and accuracy.
+Made by ChatGPT.

 ## Table of Contents